 Should you fall in love with your quick collages, you can always glue down your composition, affix your frame on top with a glue stick, then trim around the edge with scissors or a paper cutter to create a nice square frame (as I did with the series below).
 These look so lovely as a gallery grouping – and they’re a great reminder of the spontaneous joy you can find in art.

-Variations for kids who just aren’t into it…
+Quick collage variations for kids who just aren’t into it…

 It happens.
 Sometimes, despite your best efforts, they are just NOT going to get into it.
 Here are a couple of variations to try when quiet art-making isn’t in the cards…